Azerbaijani troops monitor operational situation: Defense Ministry | News.az

 Azerbaijani troops monitor operational situation: Defense Ministry

-During the day on October 26 and night on October 27, the Armenian armed forces, which did not comply with the new humanitarian ceasefire regime, fired at the positions of the units of the Azerbaijan Army in various directions of the front and our human settlements near the frontline using various arms, the Azerbaijani Defense Ministry reported.
+During the day on October 28 and night on October 29, the Armenian armed forces fired at the positions of the units of the Azerbaijan Army and human settlements in different directions of the front with various weapons, including artillery and missiles.

-Combat operations continued mainly in the Khojavend, Fizuli, and Gubadli directions of the front.
-Attempts to attack were thwarted and Armenian troops were driven back suffering losses.
+The combat operations continued mainly in the Khojavend, Fizuli, and Gubadli directions of the front.
+Armenian troops’ attempts to attack were resolutely prevented, the Azerbaijani Defense Ministry noted.

-As a result of the actions taken by the Azerbaijan Army, the forward command post of the 18th motorized rifle division of the Armenian armed forces was destroyed.
-Colonel Sergei Shakaryan, the chief of staff of the division was among the dead.
+As a result of retaliatory measures against the Armenian armed forces in various directions of the front, there are killed and wounded among the enemy's personnel.

-A large number of enemy forces, as well as 1 - T-72 tank, 4 - D-30 and 3 - D-20 howitzer-guns, 1 - “OSA-AKM” anti-aircraft missile system, 1 - BM-21 "Grad" MLRS, 1 - radar station, and 6 - auto vehicles were destroyed and wrecked in different directions of the front.
+During the day and at nighttime, a large number of Armenian forces, 2 - T-72 tanks, 2 - BM-21 "Grad" MLRS, 14 different types of howitzers, several strongholds, and 6 auto vehicles in different directions of the front were destroyed and wrecked.

 At present, Azerbaijani troops are monitoring the operational situation.